-My career has taken me to the Pine River Institute where I was a residential youth counsellor for youth 13 to 19 struggling with addictive behaviours and often other mental health issues, and to Hospice Georgian Triangle where I was a Patient and Family support worker providing group therapy sessions and individual support to patients during their end of life journeys.
+Since 2013, I have run a private psychotherapy practice first in Toronto and since 2015, in Collingwood.
+I worked part time at the Pine River Institute where I was a Residential Youth Counsellor for youth 13 to 19 struggling concurrently with addictive behaviours and mental health issues.
+I also worked as a Patient and Family Support Worker at Hospice Georgian Triangle providing group therapy sessions and individual support to patients during their end of life journeys.

 When I’m not working as a therapist, I teach improv, act on an improv team and bring award winning improvisors from Toronto to perform in Creemore and Collingwood.
 I am also deeply engaged in cross fit and living an active, adventurous life.

 I love providing individual, couples and family Psychotherapy to clients as they bravely strive to change and deepen their connection to themselves and to the people they love.